Vincit/objection.js/doc/api/query-builder/other-methods.md

 const hasEager = queryBuilder.hasEager();
 ```

-Returns true if the query defines any eager expressions.
+Returns true if `withGraphFetched` or `withGraphJoined` has been called for the query.

 ##### Return value

 Type|Description
 ----|-----------------------------
-boolean|true if the query defines any eager expressions.
+boolean|true if `withGraphFetched` or `withGraphJoined` has been called for the query.

 ## has()